Skip to main content

 How to Prep Your Sermon Without Giving Up Your Weekends

-By August 18, 2022December 19th, 2024Preaching Tips
+By August 18, 2022January 2nd, 2025Preaching Tips

 bible and a notebook

-Your weekends are sacred.
+As a pastor, your weekends are sacred.
 So is your Sunday.
 This may seem like a contradiction, but it’s not.
 For pastors, your weekends aren’t really Saturday and Sunday, like many Monday through Friday 9 to 5 workers.
 For you, Sunday is the biggest day.
 If you want to enjoy weekend days with family and friends, you need to plan accordingly and prep your sermon beforehand.

 Let’s say your sermon is not totally ready, and you want to work on it in the final minutes or days before you preach it.
-But you’re really looking forward to that bingo, shuffleboard or fishing Saturday.
+But you’re really looking forward to that bingo, shuffleboard, or fishing Saturday.
 The French proverb says, “Everyone wants to go to heaven, but no one wants to die.”
 You want to work on your sermon, but deep down, you aspire to go fly fishing.
 If you wait until the last minute, you may have a problem!

 If you’re ready to change some habits to be able to keep our sermon prep out of your weekends.
 Here’s how: